nasovano/kata_go/README.md

 1. Clone the project to your local machine: git clone https://github.com/nasovano/kata_go.git
+2. Change the directory:
+cd kata_go
-2. To start the calculator in CLI just run:
+3. To start the calculator in CLI just run:
 ./calc_go/calc